After the Alpine Blessing: re-alpsegen

 (prototype version)

-In PLAY pt 2.
+PLAY pt 2.
 L’absence est présente a puzzle, after being put together, displays the text “L’absence est

 presente”.
 It’s the playful attempt to make the absent, the still invisible, the non-perceptible present by the generation of text.

-The 2 video works PLAY pt 1.
-The Rehearsal and PLAY pt 2.
+PLAY pt 2.
 L’absence est présente negotiate the philosophical aspect

 of absence and how it comes into presence by artistic interpretation, particularly by staging a play or a film.